Ahy14/workflow/readme.md

 # My personal workflow
 It's files that I use when I code for frontend, using Webpack with SASS and Babel for ES6.
-I also use a reset CSS, a normalize style and somes personal JS functions.
-Each one are already imported in the app.css and app.js sources files.

 ## Download and intallation
 Open a terminal in your dev folder and run the command :